metno/S-ENDA-documentation/source/dm_recipes.rst

     cd /vagrant
     sudo MMD_IN=/vagrant/lib/input_mmd_files ./deploy-metadata.sh

-* Or, if you want to translate and index MMD files from the main gitlab repository:
+* Or, if you want to translate and index MMD files from the main gitlab repository (requires vpn connection to MET):

   .. code-block:: bash